-Q: How can pupils charge their ICT devices at school?
+Q: How can students charge their ICT devices at school?

-A: Devices should be charged at home.
-All electrical devices used in school need to be Portable Appliance Tested (PAT) so, for Health and Safety reasons, personal devices cannot be charged in School.

-Q: Can pupils use their own personal ICT device in class?

-A: Devices may only be used in class with the approval of the class teacher.

-Q: Can pupils use their device as a personal Wi-Fi Hotspot or broadcast their own wireless network to allow others to access the internet?

-A: Pupils are not permitted to use their device to broadcast their own SSID or use it as a 'Hotspot' so that it can allow others to access the internet by by-passing the School's wireless network whilst in School.
+- A: Devices should be charged at home.
+All electrical devices used in school need to be Portable Appliance Tested (PAT) so, for Health and Safety reasons, personal devices cannot be charged in School. - Q: Can students use their own personal ICT device in class? - A: Devices may only be used in class with the approval of the class teacher. - Q: Can students use their device as a personal Wi-Fi Hotspot or broadcast their own wireless network to allow others to access the internet? - A: Students are not permitted to use their device to broadcast their own SSID or use it as a 'Hotspot' so that it can allow others to access the internet by by-passing the School's wireless network whilst in School.